tmcgann/til/node/kill-node-server.md

 Sometimes when working with Node, I run into the scenario where I need to kill a server or process that is occupying a port I want to use (e.g. maybe a previous instance crashed and I thought I terminated it but nope, it's still running).

-To lookup the process, I've found that `ps -ax | grep node` isn't always the most effective.
-I've come to prefer `lsof -i tcp:<port>`.
+There are a number of was to approach this problem.
+One of the most common is to use `ps` to look up the process ID and `kill` to kill the process.
+In this case I could use something like `ps -ax | grep node` to look up my Node process.
+I've found that this isn't always the most effective for my particular scenario and have come to prefer `lsof -i tcp:<port>`.
 This command yields output like this:

 ```bash
 $ lsof -i tcp:9000